-- Continuing to implement the Bedford Borough Children, Young People and their Families Plan 2022-2027. - Promoting and supporting families to access the new Family Hubs at the Queens Park and Pinecones Children's Centres. - Encouraging families to access the council's 'Best Start Bedford Borough' information portal. - Increasing the number of schools located in areas of deprivation that work with MoreLife to deliver school-wide physical activity and healthy eating initiatives.
+- Continuing to implement the Bedford Borough Children, Young People and their Families Plan 2022-2027. - Promoting and supporting families to access the new Family Hubs at the Queens Park and Pinecones Children's Centres. - Encouraging families to access the 'Best Start Bedford Borough' information portal, to ensure the advice and guidance they receive is of a high quality. - Increasing the number of schools in areas of deprivation that deliver school-wide physical activity and access to healthy food initiatives. - Incorporating oral health promotion within relevant services for all children and young people at high risk of poor oral health. - Communicating and engaging with families, ensuring they have access to relevant and timely information, particularly at the early years stage. - Ensuring every child has access to an early years setting, experiences a smooth transition to school and has access to high quality and inclusive education that meets their needs.

-5. Healthy communities
+5. Strong communities

-Our long-term ambition is that everyone living in Bedford Borough has the level of meaningful social contact that they want to have and where nobody experiences racism or discrimination.
+Our long-term ambition is that everyone living in Bedford Borough has the level of meaningful social contact that they want to have, and we will strive to eliminate racism and discrimination.